 Do you make New Year’s Resolutions?
-Every year many people make all the traditional resolutions and goals to get healthy, get out of debt and get organized.
+Every year many people make all the traditional resolutions and goals to get healthy, get out of debt, and get organized.
 But often these great resolutions are forgotten by the time the big football game kicks off.
-Let’s take baby steps together and move forward in 2019 toward a New Year with less clutter in our lives.
+Let’s take baby steps together and move forward in 2023 toward a New Year with less clutter in our lives.

 This post includes affiliate links.